 A proposal that would jumpstart the chicken business in Nebraska has some residents concerned about the potential impact on the environment.

-A new Bloomberg report says tainted seafood from China, long banned in the U.S., is being rerouted through other countries, like Malaysia and Ecuador.
+A new report from Bloomberg says tainted seafood from China, long banned in the U.S., may be being re-routed through Malaysia to reach U.S. markets.